vegaprotocol/documentation/docs/node-operators/requirements/security.md

 ## Exposing APIs

-We do not recommend to expose any API from the validator.
-If you wish to expose the Vega API, please consider starting the separate non-validator vega-core and data node.
-You can expose the API from the data node.
-To securely expose the data node APIs, please read the [Secure data node documentation](./data-node-security.md)
+We do not recommend exposing any APIs from the validator node.
+If you wish to expose the Vega API, start a separate non-validator node alongside a data node, and use the data node to expose APIs.
+For more on securely exposing the data node APIs, please read the [Secure data node documentation](./data-node-security.md)

 ## Best practices for Tendermint
 Read about the best practices for using Tendermint with your node.